-Meet the Republicans who could challenge Donald Trump in 2024
+US presidential election 2024: Trump's top Republican challengers

 The path to the 2024 US presidential election begins almost as soon as midterm elections end - and several candidates are already waiting in the wings.

-Former president Donald Trump is currently favoured to win the party's nominating contest and go on to face President Joe Biden in a rematch of their 2020 race.
+Former president Donald Trump has announced he will run for the party's nominating contest, vowing to "make America great and glorious again".

-But while Mr Trump remains hugely popular with Republican voters, he faces numerous legal challenges and will also be 78 years old in two years.
+But while he remains popular with Republican voters, an underwhelming midterm performance, due in part to losses for Trump-endorsed candidates, has left him more vulnerable.

-That means he may be in for a stiff challenge from a coterie of Republican hopefuls, including some who once backed him.
+The ex-president, who will be 78 in two years, is likely to face a stiff challenge from a coterie of Republican hopefuls, including some who once backed him.

+Nikki Haley announced her bid for the presidency in Mid-February, becoming the first major Republican candidate to commit to taking on Mr Trump.

+Once considered one of the Republican Party's brightest young prospects, Nikki Haley has kept a lower profile in recent years.

 Ron DeSantis

-Florida Governor Ron DeSantis has worked hard to emulate Mr Trump and he is widely considered the candidate most likely to supplant him.
+Florida Governor Ron DeSantis has worked hard to emulate Mr Trump, and is viewed as a strong candidate to supplant him at this early stage.

+He romped to re-election in the midterm elections by more than 1.5 million votes, the largest margin in the state in more than four decades.

-At 44 years old, the Harvard and Yale-educated lawyer is a relative newcomer in US politics.
+At 44 years old, the Harvard and Yale-educated lawyer is still a relative newcomer in US politics.

 He once served in the US Navy, including a tour in Iraq.
-He also served in the House of Representatives from 2013 to 2018.
+He was also a little-known member of the House of Representatives from 2013 to 2018.

-But his star has risen considerably since he became Florida governor in 2019, a role in which he positions himself as an enthusiastic champion of conservativism.
+But Mr DeSantis has seen his star rise considerably since he became governor in 2019, a role in which he positions himself as an enthusiastic champion of conservativism.

-He eschewed mask and vaccine mandates during the pandemic, signed anti-riot laws in the wake of racial justice protests and backed legislation to limit LGBT education in primary schools.

-Under DeSantis' tenure, Republican voters outnumber Democrats in the state for the first time - and he is expected to coast to re-election on Tuesday.
+He eschewed mask and vaccine mandates during the Covid pandemic, signed anti-riot laws in the wake of racial justice protests, and backed legislation to limit LGBT education in primary schools.
+Under his tenure, Republican voters outnumber Democrats in the state for the first time.

+Mr Trump appears to be paying very close attention, recently nicknaming his rival "Ron DeSanctimonious" and threatening to release unflattering details about him if he runs in 2024.

 Mike Pence

-For four years, Mike Pence was a loyal deputy to Mr Trump as his vice-president - until last year's Capitol riot splintered their relationship.
+For four years, Mike Pence was a loyal deputy to Mr Trump as his vice-president - until 2021's Capitol riot splintered their relationship.

 The son of a Korean War veteran, Mr Pence began his career in conservative politics as a talk radio host.